kant/Deep-Neural-Network-Implementation/README.md

   #### Exploding/Vanishing weight:

   1. Different learning rate for different layer to address the explosion increase.
-  Lower learning rate for eariler layers to make them less subjected to the back prop derivative.
+  Lower learning rate for earlier layers to make them less subjected to the back prop derivative.
   2. Transfer Learning: train one layer on part of data first, and add a layer before it, and recursively do this.
 To make earlier layers train on less iterations.